IfanFYS/Technoskill-1.0-Team-2/README.md

 - ### Register Page:

-In the register, the user will be able to make a new account to access the database.
+In the register page, the user will be able to make a new account to access the database.
 In order to do that, first the user will have to enter a username, email, and password for the account.
 The user will also have to retype the password to ensure security.
-If both passwords doesn't match or if the email is invalid, the user will get an error message like in the login page.
+If both passwords doesn't match or if the email is invalid, the user will get an error message just like in the login page.

 <p align="center">
 <img src="FIGMA\RegisterPage.jpeg" width="500" style="border-radius: 10px;">
 </p>

-After successfully registering an account, the user will be directed to the login page again to log into the account that they have made.
+After successfully registering an account, the user will be directed to the login page again so they can log on to the account that they have made.

 - ### Home Page: